kalixte/100-days-of-code/log.md

 ### Day 5: November 06, 2018

 **Today's Goal**: Successfully built and deployed my first Facebook Messenger chatbot, powered by Dialog Flow with Node JS and Express.

 **My Thought's**:

+### Day 6: November 08, 2018

+**Today's Goal**: Completed the W3C's HTML and CSS revision practice.
+By completing the exercise I managed to refresh on the core HTML and CSS concepts.

+**My Thought's**: